mkandes/batch-computing/NOHUP.md

 pi.sh
 ```

-### bash/pi.sh
+### Working with bash/pi.sh

-We'll start the `pi.sh` shell script, which has three different command-line options that must be specified at runtime.
+We'll start with the `pi.sh` shell script, which has three different command-line options that must be specified at runtime.

 *Command*